Datasaab: History

 The academic computer society Lysator at Linköping University was founded in 1973 when a donation of an old used D21 was arranged.
 The company's history has been documented by members of its veteran society, Datasaabs Vänner ("Friends of Datasaab"), founded in 1993 to document and spread information about the computer history of Sweden, with focus on the region of Linköping and Datasaab.
 The society has documented the Datasaab history in five books, and documents and pictures of computer systems and products developed and produced by Datasaab are presented at the society homepage.
 Since 2004 many Datasaab computers are exhibited at the IT-ceum computer museum in Linköping.

 After a series of mergers, the name Datasaab became connected with an incident of illegal technology transfer to the Soviet Union in the late 1970s.
 A 1973 bid for tender for a civilian air traffic control system at the airports in Moscow, Kyiv, and Mineralnye Vody was won by Swedish supplier Stansaab.
 A contract between Stansaab and Aeroflot was signed in September 1975.
 However, parts of the delivered system relied on components from the US, for which the Swedes couldn't get the necessary export licenses.
 So they bought U.S. components, relabeled them and smuggled them to Moscow using Soviet diplomats.
 Datasaab separated from Saab in 1978 and joined Stansaab in a new company, Datasaab AB.

 Allegedly the air traffic control system did support the Soviet invasion of Afghanistan in December 1979.
-The smuggling operation was uncovered in October 1980, known as "the Datasaab affair" (Datasaabaffären).
+The smuggling operation was uncovered in October 1980, known as the Datasaab affair.
 In early 1981, Datasaab was acquired by Ericsson and became its computing division Ericsson Information Systems.
-In April 1984 Ericsson was fined US$3.12 million for breach of U.S. export controls, and agreed to pay.
+In April 1984, Ericsson was fined US$3.12 million for breach of U.S. export controls, and agreed to pay.